 Please tell your perimenopausal mama friends about us, too!

-In this episode re-release, Dr. Lisa and Dr. Toni discuss the atopic triad of allergy, asthma and eczema that both perimenopausal moms and their kids can experience.
-Find out how your hormones are involved, plus what you can do to prevent and treat these inflammatory issues today.
+In this re-released episode from 2021, Dr. Lisa and Dr. Toni discuss the atopic triad of allergy, asthma and eczema that both perimenopausal moms and their kids can experience.
+Find out what you can do to prevent and treat these inflammatory issues today.

 What is an allergy?